oaqque/charbuildr/README.md

 # charbuildr
 charbuildr is a project to build a chatbot that is able to adopt personality traits from a given corpus and generate responses accordingly.
-I hope this will allow game developers to build interactive characters with less manual story writing.

 ## Setup and Installation
 To setup your python environment, dependencies can be found in `requirements.txt` or a virtual environment may be used instead.